pennlabs/penn-courses/backend/README.md

 `psql` is required to load data into the db, but it should be installed when you install `postgres`/`psycopg2`.

 1. `cd backend`
-2. Compiling postgres (`psycopg2`)
+2. Compiling postgres (`psycopg2`) and installing dependencies

-   - **Mac**
-     > :warning: NOTE: If your computer runs on Apple silicon and you use Rosetta to run Python as an x86 program, use `arch -x86_64 brew <rest of command>` for all `brew` commands.

-     1. `brew install postgresql`
-     2. `brew install openssl`
-     3. `brew unlink openssl && brew link openssl --force`
-     4. Follow the instructions printed by the previous command to add openssl to your PATH and export flags for compilers, e.g.:
-        - `echo 'export PATH="/usr/local/opt/openssl@3/bin:$PATH"' >> ~/.zshrc`
-        - `export LDFLAGS="-L/usr/local/opt/openssl@3/lib"`
-        - `export CPPFLAGS="-I/usr/local/opt/openssl@3/include"`

-   - **Windows (WSL) or Linux:**
-     - `apt-get install gcc python3-dev libpq-dev`
+   - Run `make install` in the background directory

-3. Running Docker
+3. Running Containerized Database and Cache
-   1. Open a new terminal window (also in the `backend` directory) and run `docker-compose up`
+    - Open a new terminal window and run `make launchdb` to start the database and cache
       > :warning: Depending on your system configuration, you may have to start `docker` manually.
 If this is the case (ie, if you cannot get `docker-compose up` to work due to a docker connection error) try this:
-      >
       > - (linux) `[sudo] systemctl start docker`
       > - (WSL) `[sudo] service docker start`

-4. Setting up your Penn Courses development environment

-   1. `pipenv install --dev`
-   2. `pipenv shell`
-   3. `python manage.py migrate`
+4. Migrate Django models
+    - To migrate the Django models, run `make migrate` in the backend directory.
+This will create the database tables in your local PostgreSQL database.

-5. Loading test data (if you are a member of Penn Labs).
+5. Loading test data using `make load` (if you are a member of Penn Labs).
 If you are not a member of Penn Labs, you can skip this section and load in course data from the registrar, as explained below.

 6. Running the backend

-   - Run the backend in development mode with the command `python manage.py runserver`.
+   - Run the backend in development mode with the command `make runserver`.
 This will start the server at port `8000`.
    - Once the server is running, you can access the admin console at `localhost:8000/admin`, browse auto-generated API documentation from the code on your branch at `localhost:8000/api/documentation`, or use any of the other routes supported by this backend (comprehensively described by the API documentation), usually of the form `localhost:8000/api/...`
       > :warning: NOTE: if you don't need documentation specific to your branch, it is usually more convenient to browse the API docs at [penncoursereview.com/api/documentation](https://penncoursereview.com/api/documentation)
    - With the backend server running, you can also run the frontend for any of our PCX products by following the instructions in the `frontend` README.
       > :warning: NOTE: If you have not loaded the test data from the previous step (Step 4), ensure that you have created a local user named "Penn-Courses" with the password "postgres" in your PostgreSQL.
 To add the user, navigate to your pgAdmin, and follow the path of Object -> Create -> Login/Group Role and create the appropriate user.

       > :warning: NOTE: If you ever encounter a `pg_hba.conf` entry error, open the `~/var/lib/postgresql/data/pg_hba.conf` file in your docker container and append the line `host  all  all 0.0.0.0/0 md5` into the file.

 7. Running tests
-   - Run `python manage.py test` to run our test suite.
+   - Run `make runtests` to run our test suite.
-   - To run a specific test, you can use the format `python manage.py test tests.review.test_api.OneReviewTestCase.test_course` (also note that in this example, you can use any prefix of that path to run a larger set of tests).
+   - To run a specific test, you can use `python manage.py test tests.review.test_api.OneReviewTestCase.test_course` (also note that in this example, you can use any prefix of that path to run a larger set of tests).